jyjoshi/k8s_system_design/README.md

 ## Acknowledgement

 This project was created as a part of learning how Kubernetes implements orchestration.
-Reference to the base project: https://github.com/kantancoding/microservices-python
+Reference to the base project: https://github.com/kantancoding/microservices-python.

+Thank you @kantoncoding